Repository Configuration

 composeDir: deploy/docker

-# Looks in: deploy/docker/ for compose files
+# Recursively scans deploy/docker/ for compose files

 Multiple Environment Structure #